South American Games: Masters Games

-All-time medal count
+School Games

+The South American School Games have been held since 1991.
+27th was held in Santiago, Chile.

+Medals (1978–2022)

 The total medal count for all the Games until 2022 is tabulated below.
 This table is sorted by the number of gold medals earned by each country.
 The number of silver medals is taken into consideration next, and then the number of bronze medals.

 Sports

 Disciplines from the same sport are grouped under the same color: